KyuuKiya/kyuukiya.github.io/_pages/about.md

 </div>
 <div class='paper-box'><div class='paper-box-image'><img src='images/gantry.png' alt="sym" height="400" width="600"></div>
 <div class='paper-box-text' markdown="1">
-- **Beam Optics Design of a Compact Static Gantry System with Multi-angle Irradiation for Carbon-ion Radiotherapy**
+- **Conceptual Design of a Compact Static Gantry System with Multi-angle Irradiation for Carbon-ion Radiotherapy**
   - *2024.05 - 2024.10*
   - Accelerator Research Division, Research Center for Nuclear Physics, Osaka University
   - Description: Due to the high magnetic rigidity of carbon ions, transporting therapeutic carbon-ion beams with high angular flexibility is more challenging than with lighter ions, such as protons.
 Recently, irradiation of carbon ions with flexible angular selections has been achieved through rotating gantry systems, but these require large mechanical frames to house a series of beam transport elements for rotation around the treatment couch.
 A static beam delivery system compatible with multiple irradiation angles is a promising alternative to the rotating gantry system, offering potential for miniaturization and cost reduction of carbon-ion radiotherapy facilities.
 This study proposes a compact static gantry system concept, using electromagnets arranged in a circular configuration around the treatment couch to enable multiple angular irradiations of therapeutic carbon-ion beams.